Batman808026/hacker-journal.github.io/index.md

 layout: default
 ---

-# Welcome to the Dark Side
+# Welcome to the Dark Side  ok ok

 This is **Batman808026's Hacker Journal** — a living archive of advanced pentesting, 0-day research, bypass methods, and weaponized tools.